sk-classroom/asc-final-exam/exam-examples.md

    - [ ] A) It outputs values in a range of 0 to 1
    - [ ] B) It helps in faster convergence of the model
    - [ ] C) It prevents the model from overfitting
-   - [ ] D) It supports multi-lass classification tasks
+   - [ ] D) It supports multi-class classification tasks
    >Answer: B) It helps in faster convergence of the model

-29. In the context of neural networks, what does the term "back-ropagation" refer to?
+29. In the context of neural networks, what does the term "back-propagation" refer to?
    - [ ] A) The process of updating the model's parameters based on the output of the loss function
    - [ ] B) The calculation of the output of the neural network for a given input
    - [ ] C) The method of initializing the weights of the neural network